 Convener: Julian Yates, Department of English

-The working group in Theory / Method / Pedagogy serves as the venue for a multi-disciplinary conversation about the objects of material culture studies; how they are configured and approached by different disciplines; how they orient our various curricular offerings (undergraduate and graduate level); and what resources they offer us for collaborative research and teaching both in the classroom and the field.
-In Fall 2016, the group will embark on a series of shared readings and discussion of questions of method and pedagogy.
+The working group in Theory / Method / Pedagogy served as the venue for a multi-disciplinary conversation about the objects of material culture studies; how they are configured and approached by different disciplines; how they orient our various curricular offerings (undergraduate and graduate level); and what resources they offer us for collaborative research and teaching both in the classroom and the field.
+In Fall 2016, the group embarked on a series of shared readings and discussion of questions of method and pedagogy.

 Conveners: Jon Cox, Department of Art and